Module 1: Tissues I – Epithelial and Connective

 Classification of Epithelial Tissues

-*This information will not be reviewed in videos.
+*This information will not be reviewed in lecture.
 Be sure to understand what is written here in the text and the table.
 Your assignment and the interactive activity on the Canvas page will help you review this material.

 Epithelial tissues are classified according to the shape of the cells and number of the cell layers formed ((Figure)).